mimiflynn/iwaspromisedcookies.com/contents/articles/stepping-up-js-skills/index.md

 [Code Combat](http://codecombat.com/)

-## Don't be afraid of the command line:
+## Don't be afraid of the command line

 The was javascript frameworks are being distributed and developed these days requires that you not be afraid to use the command line.